 No fancy equipment required!
 Just a desire to try a new thing, cheer people on, and learn something new.

-Our community is free to join because it’s supported by Patreon members who kick in a few bucks each month to cover our operating costs (which include my time and skill); as such, Patreon members enjoy live video chats with me, their own private video chat room, a monthly newsletter, and more.
+Our community is free to join because it’s supported by Supporting members who kick in a few bucks each month to cover our operating costs (which include my time and skill); as such, Supporting members enjoy live video chats with me, their own private video chat room, a monthly newsletter, and more.

 Ravelry has announced a new policy yesterday, banning expressions of support for President Trump and his administration, equating such support with support of white supremacy.
 If you haven’t seen it, please read it.
 It’s succinct, direct, and clearly not intended to stoke a flame war, though you can probably imagine the deeply polarized response to it (it’s a Twitter dumpster fire is what I’m saying).